 With this said, it could be said that elk symbolism is about coming together, unification, and working with others on something greater than ourselves.

 Native American culture

 Nordic cultures see elks as symbols of divinity, power, and strength.
-The Elk is considered to be a god-like animal that was worshipped by Viking warriors because they believed it would give them the courage needed to strike fear into others (which can certainly make you feel like a hero.)
+The Elk is considered to be a god-like animal that was worshipped by Viking warriors because they believed it would give them the courage needed to strike fear into others.

 What is the meaning of dreaming of Elks?

 Has the mysterious elk paid you a visit in your dreams recently?
 If so, follow along to find out what it may mean for you.